Are PSU Cables Universal? Compatibility Demystified

 PSU Cable Extension and Customization

-While you should never mix and match PSU cables, you do have some flexibility when it comes to cable extensions and customization.
+While you should never mix and match PSU cables, you have some flexibility regarding cable extensions and customization.
 There are aftermarket PSU cable extension kits available that allow you to extend or replace your PSU cables.
-These kits are typically designed to be compatible with specific PSU models, so make sure to choose one that matches your PSU.
+These kits are typically designed to be compatible with specific PSU models, so choose one that matches your PSU.

 Additionally, some enthusiasts opt for custom cables that are tailor-made for their systems.
 These cables are often meticulously crafted to match a specific colour scheme or aesthetic.
-If you’re considering custom cables, be sure to work with a reputable manufacturer or retailer to ensure compatibility and safety.
+If you’re considering custom cables, work with a reputable manufacturer or retailer to ensure compatibility and safety.

 Safety Considerations